 Can You Get a Citalopram Prescription Online?

 To speak with an experienced doctor at PlushCare, just click here or call (888) 660-5348 to make an online appointment and discuss with a doctor the risks and benefits of Citalopram and if it is right for you.
-It’s just that easy to get a citalopram prescription online!

 What is Citalopram?

 Citalopram, also known as Celexa, is a medication that is used to treat depression.
-It’s known as a type of drug called a selective serotonin reuptake inhibitor (SSRI).
+It is known as a type of drug called a selective serotonin reuptake inhibitor (SSRI).
 Citalopram may help to improve your feelings of well-being and increase your energy level.
 It can also be used to treat conditions such as panic disorder, obsessive-compulsive disorder, menopause, and hot flashes.

 How Does Citalopram work?

 Citalopram and other SSRIs all work in a similar way.
-They help to increase the levels of serotonin produced your brain.
+They help to increase the levels of serotonin produced by your brain.
 Citalopram helps to restore the balance of serotonin in your brain and can improve the symptoms of depression.

 Citalopram Dosage and Treatment

 Citalopram is commonly prescribed as a dosage to be taken once a day in the morning or the evening.
 It can be taken with or without food.
-It can up to 4 weeks before you see your symptoms improve.
+It can take up to 4 weeks before you see your symptoms improve.